arts-link/jillbonovitz.com/content/bio/index.md

 Zwilling, Jennifer,"[Clay and Conversations with Helen Drutt and Jill Bonovitz](https://www.youtube.com/watch?v=iY49irUhC7A)," The Clay Studio

+### 2023
+The American Friends of the Nationalmuseum of Sweden, "Beauty and the Unexpected," printed catalog, 2023

 ### 2021
 Trice, Emilie, "[Collector Spotlight: Jill and Sheldon Bonovitz, Champions of Outsider Art](https://www.artworkarchive.com/blog/collector-spotlight-jill-and-sheldon-bonovitz-champions-of-outsider-art)," Artwork Archive